-Greg Crosby, art therapy counseling and human sciences faculty, will lead a workshop for the Actors Fund of America in New York City in February 2016.
+Greg Crosby, art therapy counseling and human sciences faculty, taught a one-day course at the American Group Psychotherapy Association's national conference in New York City in February 2016.

 Department of Human Sciences

 Diplom-Psychologe, University of Heidelberg

 Child & Adolescent Psychology

 Meagan Lawler is the executive director of Hawthorne Gardens Assisted Living & Memory Care and serves on the board of the Oregon Gerontological Association.